 I developed a knack for going to the right places at the right time, picking up great books for next to nothing.
 Charity shops, house clearances, auctions, book fairs, car boot sales.
 You name it, any place where people were getting rid of books, I was there.

-Ten years later I was still going strong, my ability for digging out great books undimmed.
+I didn’t.
+And ten years later my book/gift shop was still going strong, my ability for digging out great books undimmed.
 I now had a wife and a small child called Ben, but the shop and its philosophy remained the same.
 No fancy Penguin reprints here.
 Everything, just as before, had been dragged out of soggy books bins in Carlisle, Comellell, Caithness or Criccieth.
-Then brought back to London, cleaned, ironed, pressed and enclosed in nice plastic sleeves with Welcome to The Great American Bookshop stencilled on the front.
-Along with a hefty price tag of course.

 ‘But the books!’
-I complained.
+I countered.
 ‘I’ve got to keep getting the books – it never stops.’

 ‘We’ve got millions of books in the cellar,’ she argued.
 ‘Half of them you’ve never seen, all those ones people have dropped off over the years.
 Why don’t you go to write somewhere and I’ll sort through them.
 It’ll be fun.
 Maybe I’ll find some real gems of my own?’